Vikas-Rathod1/Vikas-Rathod1/README.md

 - I am currently working as a software engineer.

-- I am currently learning Natural Language Processing.
+- I am currently learning Genrative AI and Deployments.

 - You can ask me about Python, Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing.